dcmri/dcmri/docs/source/generated/examples/tutorials/plot_wex.rst

 This tutorial will explore the effect of water exchange in a standard two-compartmental tissue with extended Tofts kinetics.
 Data acquisition is modelled using the steady-state model of a spoiled gradient echo sequence.

 The three tissue compartments involved are the blood, interstitium and tissue cells.
-The effect of water exchange between blood and interstitium (**transendothelial** water exchange) and between intersitium and tissue cells (**transcytolemmal** water exchange) is separately investigated.
+The effect of water exchange between blood and interstitium (**transendothelial** water exchange) and between interstitium and tissue cells (**transcytolemmal** water exchange) is separately investigated.
 The water exchange in the blood compartment, particularly between plasma and red blood cells, is assumed to be in the fast exhange limit throughout.

 ..
 GENERATED FROM PYTHON SOURCE LINES 12-15